 This page describes some of the basic ideas about creating a corporate financial model.
 Creating a financial model with three statements (profit and loss, cash flow and balance sheet).
 This page is made for people who have done little financial modelling and includes some very simple examples.
-After I published my exciting novel on corporate and project finance modelling, I made a lot of videos to go along with the videos.
+After I published my exciting novel on corporate and project finance modelling a few years ago, I made a lot of videos to go along with the videos.
 I did not do this in a professional manner — too much dog barking in the videos and too much swearing.
 I think the videos did were often difficult to follow, they did not have any corporate finance theory as to why you are following various procedures and they did not have examples of what not to do.
-After various comments about background music, quality, lack of professionalism etc. I have began to make a set of revised videos.
-These videos and the associated excel sheets and the associated power point slides will be presented below.
+After various comments about background music, quality, lack of professionalism etc. I have began to make a set of revised videos and examples.
+These videos and the associated excel sheets and the associated power point slides are presented in the next page.
 I have included advanced issues as well as basic issues in these videos.

 If you are starting out in modelling and have not yet made a model, the files and videos below are intended to allow you to see the model structure, the importance of a historic timing switch, the essential nature of separating operating cash flows from financing cash flows and other issues including different financing issues.
 The set of videos and files also introduce you to some difficult financing issues including circularity associated with interest expense and holding a constant capital structure.
 Files associated with the videos are shown first followed by video links that walk through the various lessons.

-Very Basic Corporate Model with Macros to Fill in Exercise
+Very Basic Corporate Model with Where you Can Fill in Equations

-If you have never built any kind of model before and are getting started with a basic balance sheet, income statement and cash flow analysis, you can try the exercise in the file below.
+If you have never built any kind of model before and are getting started with a basic balance sheet, income statement and cash flow analysis, you can try the exercise that is in the file attached to the button below.
 I made this file many years ago as a pre-course exercise for people to practice for some basic corporate modelling courses.
-In working through this exercise, you can press a button to clear the equations and then fill in the equations and check your work.
+In working through this exercise, you can press a button to clear the equations.
+Then you can fill in the equations and check your work.
 The videos below the button explains how to work through the model and the central idea that the corporate model starts with an existing balance sheet.
 The screenshot below the button shows what the exercise looks like when you open the file.
 There is documentation for every formula and you can check your work by clicking on the complete button (I made this before discovery of the historic switch).

 Corporate Model Exercise with Cash Flow Plug